 Ensure rewards are meaningful for employees

 The employee recognition committee comprising employees can get together and talk about the details of the R&R program.
-As employees are involved in the process, the program will be customized to their wants and needs, increasing its chances of success.
+As employees have a say in the process, the program can be customizable to their wants and needs, increasing its chances of success.

 Alignment to business and HR objectives

 Secondly, consider what your organization hopes to achieve with the program.
 If you know your company’s specific goal, you can design a targeted employee recognition program.
 Some businesses create a plan to